Posted by Joan Hanna on April 24, 2015 in Blog

 Winter Intern, 2015

 The historic civil rights movement that has seen so much progress continues to be extremely important in pushing for greater equality and confronting societal ills.
 One of those battles is the use profiling by government law enforcement agencies.
-Over the...Read more
+Over...Read more

 Posted on December 15, 2014 in Arab American Institute